 Nick & Norah's Infinite Playlist (PG-13)

-This is apparently based on a book which I've never heard of.
-But anyway.
-Why did I want to see it?
+I watched this for Valentine's Day, in 2010.
+It's apparently based on a book which I've never heard of.
+But anyway, why did I want to see it?
 The main reason is because...
 I like the title.
 See, I have this fantasy of loaning a girl my mp3 player, having her listen to all the songs on it and because of that, possibly falling in love with me.
 Which is ridiculous, of course.
 But, you know, nothing's more important to me than entertainment, including music.
 So I just thought, if I had some music she'd never heard, but loved as soon as she did, hey.
 What does that say about me?
 About us?
 Compatible, no?
 And I'd be a kind of hero for introducing her to the stuff.
 But whatevs.
 The title of this movie made me think of that type of scenario... two people meeting, maybe exchanging mp3 players, listening to each other's music, falling in love.
 But of course, that has nothing whatsoever to do with what the movie's actually about.
 Practically.
 But what it is about is still wicked cool.
-(Oh yeah, and the second reason I wanted to see the movie is that it stars Michael Cera, the prince of "so uncool he's cool," who you might know from such things as Arrested Development and Juno.)
+(Oh yeah, and the second reason I wanted to see the movie is that it stars Michael Cera, the prince of "so uncool he's cool," whom you might know from such things as Arrested Development and Juno.)

 Anyway.
 The movie has a nice flow to it, lots of great music, all the characters are fun, Nick and Norah have good chemistry, it's all very cute and funny and quirky and sort of grungily sweet.
 The only thing about which I have mixed feelings is Caroline's gum, which... gets around.
 And it becomes about the most disgusting thing ever, but still, even that is kind of funny....
 Oh yeah, and if you get the DVD, you definitely gotta watch some of the special features, most notably the puppet show by Kat Dennings, and the faux interview.
 Hilarious stuff....